Cixin Liu Graphic Novels #4

 Liu rose to international acclaim with his Three-Body Trilogy, which received extensive coverage by international media outlets, including TheNew Yorker, The New York Times, The Guardian, Der Spiegel, and El Mondo.
 The series was highly praised by readers such as former U.S. President Barack Obama, Mark Zuckerberg, Kim Stanley Robinson, and George R.R.
 Martin, and has been translated into twenty-six languages.

-The Belgium artist Steven Dupré started his career as a professional cartoon artist in 1986 with the series Wolf which he drew and wrote on a daily basis for the Flemish newspaper « Het Volk ».
-20 volumes were published, until he created the much-acclaimed and prize-winning children comic Sarah & Robin.
-(Standaard uitgeverij, 5 volumes).
-He then made the leap over the language-frontier existing in his trilingual country to write (in French) and draw the trilogy Coma, for Éditions Glénat.
-On the concept-series Pandora Box (Éditions Dupuis) for the third volume (Gluttony), he collaborated with the writer Alcante, with whom he later drew a volume of the series Interpol, Bruxelles.
-He is better known as artist for the comic book adaptations of the French television series Kaamelott, written by Alexandre Astier (éditions Casterman, 8 volumes published).
-In 2011 he won with his series Midgard the bronze Adhemar, the cultural prize of the Flemish government for comic artists.. (éditions Casterman, 2 volumes).
-With Valérie Mangin as the writer, he drawn both volumes of Le Club des prédateurs.
-Then he joined Alcante again as a writer, working on comics for youngsters with the adaptation of the novels of the Canadian writer Daniel Brouillette L'incroyable histoire de Benoit Olivier (Kennes éditions, 3 volumes).
-By the end of this year the 9th volume of Kaamelott will be released, as well as his interpretation of the flemish classic Suske en Wiske (Standaard uitgeverij).
+The Belgian artist Steven Dupré started his career as a professional cartoon artist in 1986 with the series Wolf, which he drew and wrote on a daily basis for the Flemish newspaper Het Volk.
+Twenty volumes were published until he created the much-acclaimed and prize-winning children's comic Sarah & Robin.
+He then made the leap over the language-frontier existing in his trilingual country to write (in French) and draw the trilogy Coma.
+He is best known as an artist for the comic book adaptations of the French television series Kaamelott.
+In 2011, he won the bronze Adhemar, the cultural prize of the Flemish government for comic artists, with his series Midgard.
+With Valérie Mangin as the writer, he drew both volumes of Le Club des prédateurs.
 His work is mostly available in French and Dutch languages, and some of them are translated now into Indonesian, English, Servo-Croatian and Finnish.